yeykawb/consid_dbt/README.md

 +------+------------+
 ```

-However, we will use it to mock an EL flow to our `bronze` schema.
-It will be a simple Python script that will act as an EL-tool, such as Azure Data Factory, that fetches new `logins` from a source system and loads it into our `bronze` layer.
+However, we will use it to mock an EL flow to our `bronze` layer.
+It will be a simple Python script that will act as an EL-tool, like Azure Data Factory, that fetches new `logins` from a source system and loads it into our `bronze` layer.
 This layer will be referenced to by `dbt` as a `source`.

 ## 📜 Scripts